Snowman, the studio behind Alto’s Adventure and others, launches a kids app company, Pok Pok – TechCrunch

 In fact, the company’s first iOS app, Checkmark, had been in the productivity space, offering location-based reminders to iPhone users.
 But Snowman later shifted to making games, tapping into the demand for mobile games with early launches like Circles and Super Squares.
 But it wasn’t until Alto’s Adventure came out that Snowman really kicked off its foray into gaming.

-“We’ve never really considered Snowman to be a video game studio,” explains Snowman co-founder and Creative Director Ryan Cash.
+“We’ve never really considered Snowman to be a video game studio,” explains Snowman co-founder and creative director Ryan Cash.
 “A lot of people would assume that because it’s really all that we’re known for at the moment.
 It’s kind of our core business.
 But we like to think of ourselves more as like a team of tinkerers who like working on creative stuff.
 And for now, it happens to be video games, but you never know kind of what might be around the corner,” he says.

 Pok Pok actually emerged from Snowman’s culture of tinkering.

-Snowman employees Mathijs Demaeght and Esther Huybreghts, now Pok Pok Design Director and Creative Director, respectively, went looking for an app to entertain their young son James when he was a toddler.
+Snowman employees Mathijs Demaeght and Esther Huybreghts, now Pok Pok design director and creative director, respectively, went looking for an app to entertain their young son James when he was a toddler.
 They soon found that there weren’t many options that fit what they had been hoping to find.

-They had wanted something that wouldn’t rile him up, something that wasn’t too technical, and something that wasn’t gamified, Esther explains.
+They had wanted something that wouldn’t rile him up, something that wasn’t too technical and something that wasn’t gamified, Esther explains.

-When they later had their second son Jack, they decided to just built the app they wanted for themselves.
+When they later had their second son, Jack, they decided to just built the app they wanted for themselves.
 After showing a rough prototype to Ryan, he saw the potential and told them to run with it.

 Ryan’s sister, Melissa Cash, whose background was in developing products at Disney for babies and toddlers, had been helping with the Alto’s Odyssey launch at the time.
 When she saw what Esther and Mathijs were working on, she was impressed.